bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

     such an approach outweighs the benefit of saving one byte per message.

-[^9]: **Why is ChaCha20Poly1305 chosen as basis for packet encryption?**
+[^9]: **Why is ChaCha20Poly1305 chosen as the basis for packet
-    It is a very widely used authenticated encryption cipher (used amongst others in SSH, TLS 1.2, TLS 1.3, [QUIC](https://en.wikipedia.org/wiki/QUIC), Noise, and
+    encryption?** It is a very widely used authenticated encryption cipher (used among others in SSH, TLS 1.2, TLS 1.3, [QUIC](https://en.wikipedia.org/wiki/QUIC), Noise, and
     [WireGuard](https://www.wireguard.com/protocol/); in the latter it
     is currently even the only supported cipher), with very good